-Tandem nursing (breastfeeding two different age siblings) is not only possible, but most toddlers will tell you it’s preferable!
-The arrival of a new baby can be unsettling for older children especially those too young to fully understand the implications.
-Change is inevitable, but tandem nursing helps your toddler know that the breast is still a safe and secure place.
+Tandem nursing (breastfeeding two different age siblings) is not only possible, but most children will tell you it’s preferable!
+The arrival of a new baby can be unsettling for children especially those too young to fully understand the implications.
+Change is inevitable, but tandem nursing helps your older child know that the breast is still a safe and secure place.

 Regardless of age, breast milk continues to provide important nutrients and disease protection for as long as a child breastfeeds.
-Breastfeeding also strengthens the emotional bond between a mother and her child, making the transition from family of three to family of four (or more!) easier.
+Breastfeeding also strengthens the emotional bond between a mother and her child, making the transition to a larger family easier.

 An older child can ease engorgement, making it easier for your newborn to latch on.
-At the same time, an experienced toddler can stimulate milk release, so that the needs of both children are easily met.
+At the same time, a toddler can stimulate milk release, so that the needs of both children are easily met.

 Deciding who to feed first